SarloteKumpina/laura-sarlote-project/README.md

 **_Incorrect input.
 Please enter - 4 or 5!_**

    - ask user to choose between 10, 15  or 20 guesses to have;
+   - assign this user choice value to "userGuessCountStatic" variable;
    - if user entered something else than 10, 15 or 20, output following message and let user answer again:

 **_Incorrect input.
 Please enter - 10, 15 or 20!_**